HerodotusDev/offchain-evm-headers-processor/README.md

 make setup
 ```
 The repository is using RPC providers to fetch block data.
-You will need to the RPC urls for mainnet and goerli by creating a `.env` file in the root directory of the repository and adding the following lines to it:
+You will need to store the RPC urls for mainnet and goerli by creating a `.env` file in the root directory of the repository and adding the following lines to it:

 ```plaintext
 RPC_URL_MAINNET=<RPC_URL_MAINNET>